A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 A spiked gate and a red brick

-Wall topped off with three rows
+The wall is topped off with three rows

 of rusted barbed wire beyond